-Materiality Audit scope , For the purpose of our audit we used overall Group materiality of \$8.6 million, which represents approximately 1% of the Members' Funds of the Group (Total equity). • Our audit focused on where the directors made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. • We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the • The Group is structured into four operating segments, being Retail, Wealth & Capital Markets, Independent & Assisted Living (IAL) and Corporate Functions. effect of misstatements on the financial report as • We, as the group audit team, audited the most
+- For the purpose of our audit we used overall Group materiality of \$8.6 million, which represents approximately 1% of the Members' Funds of the Group (Total equity). - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Members' Funds because, in our view, it is the key financial statement metric used by the primary users of the financial report. - We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.